ykskb/ykskb.github.io/_posts/en/2024-10-15-duckdb-code-map.md

 > Notes:
 >
+> - If there's no arrow coming out of a function, it's often calling the function in the same file.
+You most likely can proceed to read downwards in the same file.
+>
 > - Code excerpts are partial most of the time.
 Sometimes it has `...` to indicate there are skipped lines, but it's not there most of the time.
 >
 > - Sometimes function signatures miss return types and/or function arguments.
 Apologies in advance.